arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 In the high-level design, everything is stored in a hash table.
 This is a good starting point; however, this approach is not feasible for real-world systems as memory resources are limited and expensive.
 A better option is to store
-<shortURL, longURL> mapping in a relational database.
+<shortURL, longURL> mapping in a  #RDBMS.
 Figure 8-4 shows a simple
 database table design.
 The simplified version of the table contains 3 columns: id, shortURL, longURL.